TrevorPilley/phone-number-parser/README.md

 - Yet support every country
 - Provide certainty that a phone number is assigned and in use
 - Include the original carrier for mobile phone numbers due to number portability in most countries
-- Support extension numbers, although they are ignored if specified when parsing a value in RFC3966 format
+- Support extension numbers, although they are ignored if specified when parsing a value in RFC3966 format or in the older German style `0234/123456-10`
 - Support alphabetic mnemonic system/alphabetic phone-words (e.g. 123-PHONEME)
-- Correctly exclude extension numbers when parsing where the extension number is separated with a hyphen in the input, e.g. in the older German style `0234/123456-10` the `10` is incorrectly added to the subscriber number.
-If you know numbers may be entered in this format, please manually split on the `-` before calling `PhoneNumber.Parse`

 ## Install